If you want to know how and why Dynamine is the next best pre-workout stimulant, you want to read this article.

 The molecular formula for Dynamine™ is 2-methoxy-1,7,9 Tetramethyluric acid.

 Compare that to the molecular formula for TeaCrine®’s (1,3,7,9 Tetramethyluric acid), and you biochemistry folks will note that the methyl group on the “3-position” of the TeaCrine molecule is “popped off” the ring and placed onto one of the oxygens (2-oxo) on the pyrimidine ring.

-Dynamine™ is derived from the same plant sources as all other purine alkaloids, including caffeine, theacrine, theobromine, theophylline, xanthine, and paraxanthine.
-The bountiful botanical that contains all of this CNS-boosting compounds is none other than Coffee robusta.
+Like caffeine, Dynamine® is made by chemical synthesis.
+It is naturally found in the same plant sources as all other purine alkaloids, including caffeine, theacrine, theobromine, theophylline, xanthine, and paraxanthine.
+The bountiful botanical that contains all of these CNS-boosting compounds is none other than Coffee robusta.